 - Special Occasions – If you don’t plan ahead birthdays, Mother’s Day, Father’s Day, Anniversaries, and other special occasions can bust the budget.
 Put a little aside each month for gifts, cards, flowers, and special dinners out.

 - Christmas – This tends to be the most expensive holiday of the year for many and can easily sneak up on you.
-Once again, plan ahead by saving each month for gifts, cards, decoration, and even extra groceries if you are cooking a feast.
+Once again, plan ahead by saving each month for gifts, cards, decorations, and even extra groceries if you are cooking a feast.

 - Vacation – Yes, even RVers take vacations and save for airline tickets, hotels, etc.